-Note that the persistence file must end in -rw but must start with the identical filename as the ISO file but with no file extension.
+Note that the persistence file must end in -rw but must start with the same filename as the ISO file but with no file extension.

 Also note that RMPrepUSB cannot create ext files with spaces in the filename, but you can change the filename after it has been created.

 5. (optional) Move the -rw persistence file to the same folder as the ISO file (or leave it in the root folder of the E2B drive).

 Make sure it does not contain any dots in the filename.
 If it contains a dot then the persistence file will be listed in the E2B menu if you place it in a menu folder instead of the root.
 For example, if you use \_ISO\LINUX\linuxmint-18.3-cinnamon-64bit-rw, then an erroneous ‘linuxmint-18’ menu item will also appear in the Linux sub-menu as well as the linuxmint-18.3-cinnamon-64bit.isopersist file.

 When you first boot, E2B will modify the ISO file permanently.

 If it fails to work, delete and replace the ISO file in case it is corrupted – do not use the modified .iso file with a .mnu file or for any other purpose.